 |Pumpkins in a market.|

-It is one of the very low calorie vegetables.
+It is one of the very low-calorie vegetables.
 100 g fruit provides just 26 calories and contains no saturated fats or cholesterol; however, it is rich in dietary fiber, anti-oxidants, minerals, vitamins.
 The vegetable is one of the food items recommended by dieticians in cholesterol controlling and weight reduction programs.

-Pumpkin is a storehouse of many anti-oxidant vitamins such as vitamin-A, vitamin-C and vitamin-E.
+Pumpkin is a storehouse of many anti-oxidant vitamins such as vitamin-A, vitamin-C, and vitamin-E.

 Pumpkins can be readily available in the market year around.
 Buy completely developed, whole pumpkin fruit instead of its sections.
-Look for mature fruit that features fine woody note on tapping, heavy in hand and stout stem.
+Look for mature fruit that features a fine woody note on tapping, heavy in hand and stout stem.
 Avoid the one with wrinkled surface, cuts and bruises.